korsem/Uni-projects/README.md

 # University projects
-Some of my university projects.
+Some of my most interesting university projects that I learned from a lot.